jrchatruc/lc3/README.md

 ```
 $ cargo run --example hello_world
 ```
-You should now have `hello_world.obj` file under `./examples`, which you can then run on the VM with
+You should now have a `hello_world.obj` file under `./examples`, which you can then run on the VM with

 ```
 $ cargo run --release ./examples/hello_world.obj